 ♻️ Environmentally friendly

 With Brextor®, the demolition material (80% gravel 0-30mm) can be reused directly on the construction site.
-In addition, Brextor® requires less working space.
+Brextor® also requires less working space.
 This saves excavation and replacement material.
-Due to the direct reuse of the demolition material on the construction site and the saving of excavation and replacement material, transports can be saved.
-In addition, landfills are less burdened.
+By reusing the demolition material directly on the construction site and saving on excavation and replacement material, transportation can be saved.
+In addition, landfills are less polluted.

 👷 Increased health & safety at work

-No heavy physical work is required for pile cutting, which massively reduces the risk of health hazards such as HAVS syndrome.
-In addition, Brextor® avoids working in danger zones.
+No heavy physical labor is required for pile processing, which massively reduces the risk of health hazards such as HAVS syndrome.
+Brextor® also avoids working in danger zones.

 Find out more about Brextor® here: